xinzhiqian/A-OpenFOAM-Tutorial-with-Manual-Defined-Parallel-Decomposition/README.md

-# A OpenFOAM Tutorial with Self Defining Parallel Decomposition
+# A OpenFOAM Tutorial with Manual Defined Parallel Decomposition

 *Cavity_SelfDecomposePar* is based on *cavity*, a tutorial of OpenFOAM whose file path is $FOAM_TUTORIALS/incompressible/icoFoam/cavity/cavity.